Front Range Passenger Rail: Rail District

 In June 2021, Colorado Governor Jared Polis signed a bill creating the Front Range Passenger Rail District in a ceremony at Pueblo Union Depot.
-The district spans all thirteen counties of the I-25 corridor in Colorado.
-It will be overseen by a board of stakeholders similar to those of the Southwest Chief & Front Range Passenger Rail Commission, which the district officially replaces on July 1, 2022.
-Notably, the board can ask voters to approve a new sales tax up to 0.8% within the district to pay for the train service, but only after making every effort to secure federal funding.
+The district spans nine counties of the I-25 corridor in Colorado.
+It is overseen by a board of stakeholders similar to those of the Southwest Chief & Front Range Passenger Rail Commission, which the district officially replaced on July 1, 2022.
+The board can ask voters to approve a new sales tax up to 0.8% within the district to pay for the train service, but only after making every effort to secure federal funding.

 In October 2021, the Colorado Transportation Commission approved the final $1.6 million of the $3.9 million needed for new Front Range service studies.
 The FRA had already awarded a $685,000 grant and the rest came from the Rail Commission.
-The studies will take about two years and result in a workable service plan that the Rail District can use to secure funding.
+The studies were to take about two years and result in a workable service plan that the Rail District can use to secure funding.
 The project would still need separate environmental review.

 In November 2021, Congress passed President Biden's Infrastructure Investment and Jobs Act (IIJA), which allocates $215 million to public transportation in Colorado, $66 billion to Amtrak, and tens of billions to competitive transportation grant programs.
-Advocates think Front Range Passenger Rail is positioned to benefit from these funds.
-In May 2022, the FRA launched the Corridor Development Program as the mechanism for new passenger rail projects to receive funds from the IIJA.
+Advocates considered Front Range Passenger Rail well-positioned to benefit from these funds.
+In May 2022, the FRA launched the Corridor Identification and Development Program as the mechanism for new passenger rail projects to receive funds from the IIJA.
 Colorado's four Democratic House members sent a letter to USDOT and the FRA requesting that Front Range service be funded by the program.
+In December 2023, the Fort Collins–Pueblo route was accepted into the Corridor ID program and was granted $500,000 toward development.

-In June 2022, Colorado allocated nearly $9 million in "early stage Front Range Passenger Rail funding." $2.4 million went to the rail district, providing matching dollars for federal contributions. $6.5 million went toward the Burnham rail yard redevelopment project in Denver.
-The move was geared toward making Colorado competitive for federal IIJA funding.
+In June 2022, Colorado allocated nearly $9 million in "early stage Front Range Passenger Rail funding": $2.4 million to the rail district, providing matching dollars for federal contributions; and $6.5 million to the Burnham rail yard redevelopment project in Denver.
+The move was intended to help make Colorado competitive for federal IIJA funding.